SB-Chalmers/sustainable_building_website/content/project/digitalisation-of-social-sustainability-in-neighbourhood-design/index.md

 title: "Digitalisation of social sustainability in neighbourhood design"
 featured: false
-summary: "This project is about developing digital tools to promote social sustainability in neighbourhood design"
+summary: "Digital tools for performance-assessment are commonly used to shorten the feedback loop in testing designs for buildings and neighbourhoods.
+However, these tools do not extend to the social dimension in the same way as the economic and environmental dimensions.
+The aim of this project is to develop a theoretical understanding of social sustainability at the neighbourhood planning level and propose a model for the development of digital tools. "
 authors: [Sanjay-Somanath,Alexander-Hollberg]
 tags: [Projects,ComputationalSustainableDesign, DigitalTools]
 categories: [Projects]